Notice of Privacy Practices of Community and Family Resources/The Richmond Center

 Complaints and Reporting Violations

-You may express any concern or complaint to Community and Family Resources/The Richmond Center and the Secretary of the United States Department of Health and Human Services if you believe that your privacy rights have been violated under HIPAA.
+You may express any concern or complaint to Community and Family Resources/The Richmond Center and/or the Secretary of the United States Department of Health and Human Services if you believe that your privacy rights have been violated under HIPAA or 42 CFR Part 2.
+You may do so by contacting the HHS Office for Civil Rights or accessing https://www.hhs.gov/hipaa/filing-a-complaint/index.html.
+A patient is not required to report an alleged violation either to the Secretary or Part 2 program but may report to either or both.
 A complaint can be filed with Community and Family Resources/The Richmond Center by providing a written summary to the Compliance Officer(s).
 Every effort will be made by the staff to resolve the complaint once it is received.
 You will not be retaliated against for filing such a complaint.

-Contact: For further information, contact the HIPAA Compliance Officers or the Executive Director at Community and Family Resources/The Richmond Center, 211 Avenue M West, Fort Dodge, IA 50501, phone number (515) 576-7261.
+You have the right to discuss further information about this notice by contacting the HIPAA Compliance Officers or the Executive Director at Community and Family Resources/The Richmond Center, at 211 Avenue M West, Fort Dodge, IA 50501; phone number (515) 576-7261; or email HIPAA@cfrhelps.org.